gh0stintheshe11/Rust-2D-Game-Engine/proposal.md

 -->

-The objective of the Rust 2D Game Engine project is to build a versatile, cross-platform engine that delivers the essential tools and core functionalities required for 2D game development.
+The objective of this Rust 2D Game Engine project is to build a versatile, cross-platform engine that delivers the essential tools and core functionalities required for 2D game development.
 Designed for simplicity and efficiency, the engine will be lightweight, modular, and built with an indie developer-friendly focus, making it easy to integrate into a wide range of projects.
 Below are the main features that define this project:

-**Rendering Engine:**
+#### Rendering Engine:

 - Core component responsible for all graphical output, utilizing [wgpu](https://crates.io/crates/wgpu) crate, a cross-platform, modern graphics API for efficient rendering.
 <br>